Alden-Conger High School: Renovations

 The initial school was a three-story building.
 The area where the football field, playgrounds, and baseball field are now used to be a cow pasture owned by a farmhouse located down the street from the school.
 There were also a fifth grade classroom and a sixth grade classroom located across the street from the school.
 Most of the second floor of the old school housed a home economics classroom.
 The workshop on the first floor was later replaced by the library/media center.

 The Alden United Methodist Church, which was once located next to the school, was removed in order to create a staff parking lot.

 In 1939, the school put together a fundraiser in order to add floodlights to the football field.
 The fundraiser was a success, and the lights were added.

 July 2009 saw the addition of the LeVerne Carlson Fitness Center, which is still in use today.

 In 2016, an addition was added to the north end of the building with a new elementary entrance, office, and classrooms.

-As of 2020, the most recent addition to the school has been a garage for the vans and the custodial machinery.

-Staff

-Brain Shanks, the current superintendent of Alden-Conger is also the superintendent of Glenville-Emmons School District.

-Many generations of families have worked at Alden High School, including: Tara Roberts and Kayla Roberts, Stephanie Hallman and Stu Potter, Sam Hintz and Wes Hintz, Tanya Hemmingsen and Courtney Janzig, Farrin and Janet Bremseth and Emily Stadheim, as well as Warren Greenfield and Linnea Peterson.

-The Guanella family has had a big part in the staff of the school as well.
-Elwood Guanella was the superintendent of Alden, and his wife, Alvina Guanella, was an elementary teacher.
-Their son, Joe Guanella, later became the superintendent of Alden.
-Joe's daughter-in-law, Carolyn Guanella, currently works in the school kitchen.

-Many staff changes have occurred in recent years.
-The position of the staff librarian was removed, and there has been some turnover in the English, Math, Physical Education, Band, and World Language departments.
-Currently, the Spanish courses are being taught online by a teacher living in another state.